tdwg/cd/README.md

+The official repository of the TDWG Latimer Core standard can be found at [https://github.com/tdwg/ltc](https://github.com/tdwg/ltc).

 # Collection Descriptions Interest Group

-This is the repository for the Collection Descriptions Interest Group.
+This was the **original** repository for the Collection Descriptions Interest Group during the development phase for the Latimer Core collection description standard.
+Should you due to some reason want to query this repository, be aware that the latest version of its contents can be found in the review branch.

 ## About the group